ndchian/Crowdfunding_ETL/README.md

 7. Import each CSV file into its corresponding SQL table.

-8. Verify that each table has the correct data by running a SELECT statement for each (our results are shown at the top under the Deliverables heading).
+8. Verify that each table has the correct data by running a SELECT statement for each (our results are shown at the top under the Key Results heading).